 Requirements for Churches and Clergy

 Clergy (including priests, ministers, rabbis) who have reason to suspect a child has been abused or neglected are mandated to report under RSA 169‑C:29.
 Privileged communications (such as between clergy and penitents) are not a ground for failure to report under § 169‑C:32.
-Churches should treat their clergy, staff, and volunteers as persons who must report suspicion of abuse when acting in a capacity that ties them to children.
+This means that clergy who acquire information regarding any child abuse/neglect or possible child abuse/neglect must report even if the information is acquired through privileged clergy/penitent communication.

 Mandatory Reporting Laws